Water and Land Restoration

 Historic-Tech to the Native Highland

-Due to the contact between the precipitation and the tree crowns, the path of the water slows down enormously, thereby highlighting the importance of the greenery's colossal surface in preventing the initiation of flash floods.
-Thus, the native vegetation creates multiple vertical and lateral barriers that prevent torrents from building up high velocities with their devastating forces.
+Due to the contact between the precipitation and the tree crowns, the water path slows down enormously, damping and blocking the battering impact's eroding capacity from the relentless rainfall.
+Thereby, the endemic trees highlight the importance of their greenery's colossal surface in preventing the initiation of flash floods with their following erosive turmoil.
+Thus, the native vegetation creates multiple vertical and lateral barriers that prevent hazardous torrents from building up high velocities with their devastating forces.
 These barriers propagating walls of native vegetation are thus clearly both above ground in the physical constitution of plants and underground in roots with their interacting organisms.
-The totality of the rain-catching surface of the trees' canopy is thus much more extensive than the ground without trees.
-The water that finally drips down from the tree roof slows down in speed and substantially extends the time during the undergrowth carefully receiving the water.

 The Water-catching Capacity of the Native Plants